tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 ### 2. High-level Languages

-[High-level languages](https://en.wikipedia.org/wiki/High-level_programming_language) provide a higher level of abstraction, making it easier for programmers to write code without needing detailed knowledge of the underlying hardware.
+[High-level languages](https://en.wikipedia.org/wiki/High-level_programming_language){: target="_blank" rel="noopener noreferrer"} provide a higher level of abstraction, making it easier for programmers to write code without needing detailed knowledge of the underlying hardware.
 These languages are designed to be more human-readable and portable across different platforms.

 - **Characteristics**:
   * Abstracted from the computer's hardware details.